Distract Large Language Models for Automatic Jailbreak Attack

 \subsection{Malicious Content Concealing}

 A successful jailbreak prompt is required to conceal the malicious content cautiously as aligned LLMs are sensitive to harmful text.
-Previous works embed the malicious text within the complex context such as fictional scenario \citep{li2023deepinception} or specific tasks \citep{ding2023wolf}, which, however, requires hand-crafted jailbreak templates. \citet{shi2023large} discover that LLMs are easily distracted by irrelevant context, which causes the performance degradation in the mathematical reasoning tasks.
+Previous works embed the malicious text within the complex context such as fictional scenario \citep{li2023deepinception} or specific tasks \citep{ding2024wolf}, which, however, requires hand-crafted jailbreak templates. \citet{shi2023large} discover that LLMs are easily distracted by irrelevant context, which causes performance degradation in the mathematical reasoning tasks.
 This observation inspires us to conceal malicious content within a complex and unrelated scenario (like the story of the Trojan Horse in Figure~\ref{fig:overview}), diminishing the defense ability of the target LLM by distraction.

 We manually design a guideline for distraction-based jailbreak template generation.
 The guideline serves as the task description in the meta prompt which is used to generate complex context automatically with an attacker LLM.
-The guideline is shown as follows.
+The guideline is shown as follows.\footnote{We apply rule to prevent the attacker LLM from producing role-playing scenarios, as prior work has demonstrated the effectiveness of role-playing based jailbreak approaches \citep{liuJailbreakingChatGPTPrompt2023}.
+Instead, we aim to explore a distraction-based jailbreak method that differs from role-play techniques.}

-The above guideline explicitly instructs the attacker LLM to embed the malicious query within a complex main task as an auxiliary task.
-During template generation and optimization, only a placeholder is reversed for the harmful query.
+The guideline explicitly instructs the attacker LLM to embed the malicious query within a complex main task as an auxiliary task.
+During template generation and optimization, only a placeholder is reserved for the malicious query.
 When attacking, the jailbreak template seamlessly integrates the malicious query as an auxiliary task.
 The target LLM is distracted and shifts its attention away from the malicious contents in the auxiliary task by the complicated main task.
-In this case, the target LLM might fail to decline the malicious query and respond to both the main and auxiliary tasks.
+In this case, the target LLM may fail to decline the malicious query and respond to both the main and auxiliary tasks.